AnyBody/tutorials/Scaling/lesson3.md

 The source bone is now transformed, i.e., translated, scaled and skewed to match the target bone.
-To make that clear, let us add a new `AnyFunTransform3DLin2` called MyTransform2 to the model which we place after MyTransform.
-The intention is to construct a rigid-body registration transform between target and source surface.
+To clearly view the difference between the transformed and the original source surface, let us add a new `AnyFunTransform3DLin2` called MyTransform2 to the model that we place after MyTransform.
+The intention is to construct a reverse rigid-body registration transform between target and source surface.
 Please note, the roles of the source points Points0 and target points Points1 are swapped, and the transformation mode is set to `VTK_LANDMARK_RIGIDBODY`.

-Additionally to that, a combination transform, containing forward affine and back registration transforms, is added:
+Additionally to that, a combination transform, containing the forward affine and back registration transforms, is added:

 ```AnyScriptDoc